 Click Submit.

-To add signatures, click the Signatures icon under the Actions column of the related package.
+To add signatures, click Signatures icon under Actions.

 Normalization Packages¶